MerlinMason/The-Film-House/README.md

 9 - DONE - Play button - Should be exactly like the mockups.
 Currently it looks a little stretched.
 It should also be bright white.
 Permanently like it is when you hover over it.
 And when you hover over it.
 There should be a little glow from it.

-9.1 WAITING - Play button - please also make it lower, as per the mockups.
+9.1 DONE - Play button - please also make it lower, as per the mockups.
 We want the description to come up earlier, just as the user approaches the play button, the description should pop up.

-9.2 - The Film titile and description should align up with the play button side by side, as per mock up.
+9.2 - DONE - The Film titile and description should align up with the play button side by side, as per mock up.

 10 - DONE - TFH Logo - There’s a proportion issue, the shape needs to be constrained.
 Rishab to send logo with text as a single image file.